NIIT University

 NIIT University (Or NU) is a private university founded in 2009.
 It is located in Neemrana Rajasthan in India.
-It was founded by Mr. Rajendra Singh Pawar, Chairman of NIIT Ltd and NIIT Technologies Ltd.
+It was founded by Mr. Rajendra Singh Pawar, Chairman of NIIT Ltd and NIIT Technologies Ltd, along with his colleague and co-founder Vijay K. Thadani.

 The University was established by an Ordinance of the Government of Rajasthan on 13 October 2009 and subsequently on 4 April 2010 vide Rajasthan Gazette Notification No. F.(11) Vidhi/2/2010, THE NIIT UNIVERSITY, NEEMRANA (ALWAR) ACT, 2010 (Act No. 5 of 2010).

 History

 NIIT University was founded by Rajendra Singh Pawar in 2009.
 The university offers undergraduate, postgraduate and doctoral programmes in Computer Science, Electronics and Communications, Biotechnology and Management.
 NIIT University partnered with ICICI Bank and launched MBA in Finance and Banking.
 In 2015, the university started MBA in [Business Analytics] jointly with WNS.
 NIIT University announced a partnership with PwC in 2015 to launch a masters course in cyber security.
 The university has launched Integrated MBA programme from 2018.